ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/ip_telephony.md

 **User IP** is the IP address of a host connected to the IP Phone

 **User MAC** is the MAC address of a host connected to the IP Phone.
-In cases where there is more than a one host connected to the phone, a "multiple" message is displayed instead of the individual MAC addresses.
+In cases where there is more than one host connected to the phone, a "multiple" message is displayed instead of the individual MAC addresses.

 **Switch** is the short name of the switch to which the VoIP phone is connected to.